Fl0W97/ci-p4-methods-library/README.md

 ### Stylesheed

-Within style.css standard Bootstrap utility classes are defined.
+In style.css the relevant css code is stored.
+In addition a few standard Bootstrap utility classes are has been used.

 The color schema should be light with dark accents.
 Encauraging to share and inspire.